JamieLXZWoolf/IR-Homework-Lab/README.md

 # Information Retrieval Homework Project
- Used only for demonstration, including inverted indexc reation, vector space retrieval and language model retrieval..
+ Used only for demonstration, including inverted indexc reaction, vector space retrieval and language model retrieval..